AdaCore/spark2014/docs/design/gnatprove.rst

 -------------------

 Gnatprove is the driver for the Hi-Lite tools.
 It is project aware.
-Gnatprove covers the way from the Ada code to the discharging of the proof obligations.
+Gnatprove covers the way from the Ada code to the discharging of the verification conditions.
 More precisely, its input is an Ada project, defined by a project file, and its output are the results of the proof attempts for each verification conditions.

 More precise description of the tool
 ------------------------------------